 The controller supports Ultra 160 SCSI with LVD.
-If all drives attached to a controller drive channel support Ultra 160 SCSI with LVD, then that channel will operate at a maximum of 160MB/s burst speed.
+If all drives attached to a controller drive channel support Ultra 160 SCSI with LVD, then that channel will operate at 160MB/s burst speed.
 This setup allows a maximum SCSI bus length of up to 12 meters.